 Endowed by Professor William Doyle, Johnson professor from 1958-2018 and a Vermont state senator from 1969 to 2017, to support students majoring in political science.

 Ellsworth Trust Scholarship

 For undergraduates majoring in political science or history and must have completed 30 credits or more, i.e. sophomore standing or above.
 Awardees are called Ellsworth Scholars.
 Include in your essay how your major will enhance your professional and personal life.

 An endowed scholarship awarded in memory of Robert Harris (1950-1998), Class of 1976 – a Vermont representative for 20 years, a Windsor town selectman, and a member of the Vermont State Colleges Board of Trustees—to support a student in the study of the political sciences.

 Eugene Sapadin Memorial Scholarship

 This scholarship is awarded in memory of the former NVU-Johnson philosophy professor to undergraduate students who are majoring in the humanities and have taken at least one philosophy or ethics course and have demonstrated financial need.
 An additional essay is required for this scholarship.
 Please respond to the following prompt.
-"Is there such a thing as truth?"
+“Can the ends justify the means?”

 Endowed Scholarships for Math